 This is one of the more common substitutes, and it is more readily available.
 Olive oil is from the olive plant.
-However, extra virgin oil is olive oil that is considered untouched and has fewer chemical processes.
-As a result, it has many health benefits, as it contains numerous nutrients such as minerals and antioxidants.
+However, extra virgin olive oil is considered untouched and has fewer chemicals.
+As a result, it has a lot of health benefits; it contains numerous nutrients.

-It makes a good coconut oil substitute because it is packed full of nutrients and is much easier to find.
-In addition, it can be used in equal amounts as coconut oil.
-The downside with using olive oil is that it has a more robust flavor, and as such, will not be well suited for baking.
+It makes a good coconut oil substitute because it is packed full of nutrients and easier to find.
+In addition, it can be used in equal amounts.
+The downside of using olive oil is that it has a more robust flavor, so it is not well suited for baking.

 Sunflower Seed Oil

 Almond oil is derived from almonds.
 Even though it’s a bit on the pricey side, it makes a good substitute for coconut oil, mainly because of its high smoking point.
-It has a robust nutty flavor, which means that you will need to make sure that it doesn’t clash with your recipe.
-If you think it will, use it sparingly and add a bit at a time.
+It has a robust nutty flavor, which means you will need to make sure it doesn’t clash with your recipe.
+If you think it will, use it sparingly and add small amounts at a time.

-It is versatile and can be used for different cooking methods.
-These will include high heat frying as well as baking.
-You may use equal amounts when you use it in place of coconut oil as you cook.
+It is versatile and can be used for different cooking methods, like high heat frying and baking.
+You can use equal amounts when you use it in place of coconut oil.

-Shea butter is well known as a hair product ingredient as well as skin product ingredients.
-However, you can also use it for cooking.
-It has a good amount of nutrients and makes a good substitute for coconut oil.
-Some of the health issues include promoting good health.
+Shea butter is known as an ingredient in many hair and skin products.
+However, it can also be used for cooking.
+It has a good amount of nutrients and is a good substitute for coconut oil.

-However, it is essential to make sure that you use the unrefined version when using shea butter for cooking.
+However, it is essential that you use the unrefined version when using shea butter for cooking.
 Check the labels before you buy.
-To use shea butter in place of coconut oil when cooking, use equal amounts.
-You can then tweak this amount to match the taste that you are looking for.
+To use shea butter in place of coconut oil, use equal amounts.
+You can then adjust this amount to match the taste that you are looking for.